-On Monday, the state reported a total of 204,107 cases of COVID-19, the disease caused by the novel coronavirus.
-That represents an increase of 559, or 0.3%, over the total the state reported the previous day.
+On Tuesday, New Jersey reported a total of 341,910 cases of COVID-19, the disease caused by the novel coronavirus.
+This is an increase of 4,606, or 1.4%, over the total the state reported the previous day.

-Lab-confirmed deaths attributed to the virus increased to 14,316.
+Lab-confirmed deaths attributed to the virus increased by 90 to 15,254.
+This is the highest increase in daily mortalities since June 13.
 Deaths are not always reported as confirmed on the same day in which they occur.
-Including 1,791 probable deaths as of Wednesday, the total number believed to have died due to COVID-19 is now 16,107.
-Over 7% of all known cases in New Jerseyans have resulted in lab-confirmed deaths.
+Including 1,829 probable deaths, the total number believed to have died due to COVID-19 is now 17,083.
+Almost 5% of all known cases in New Jerseyans have resulted in lab-confirmed deaths.

 Long-term care facilities have been especially hard-hit and their cases comprise a significant portion of all cases.
-Data for individual facilities were updated Monday.
-Cases among long-term care residents alone make up 12.3% of all cases in the state; including staff, about 19% of all cases derive from these settings.
-Deaths attributed to long-term care residents and staff account for 45% of lab-confirmed and probable deaths in the state.
+Data for individual facilities was updated Monday.
+Cases among long-term care residents alone make up almost 8% of all cases in the state; including staff, nearly 13% of all cases derive from these settings.
+Deaths attributed to long-term care residents and staff account for over 43% of lab-confirmed and probable deaths in the state.

-The U.S. Department of Labor reported that nearly 24,000 New Jerseyans filed for unemployment in the week ending Sept.
-19, a 25% increase over the prior week.
-More than 1.6 million New Jerseyans have filed for unemployment since the start of the pandemic in early March, with a total of $15.6 billion in state and federal benefits paid.
+The U.S. Department of Labor reported that about 11,400 New Jerseyans filed for unemployment in the week ending Nov.
+21, the smallest number of new claims since the start of the pandemic.
+More than 1.8 million New Jerseyans have filed for unemployment since the start of the pandemic in early March, with a total of $19.3 billion in state and federal benefits paid.

 Once a month, NJ Spotlight updates the map that tracks the change in cases since the start of the pandemic.
 To see the growth in cases, click on the arrow in the green box beneath the map.